Area studies: Related fields

-Other interdisciplinary research fields such as women's studies, gender studies, disability studies, and LGBT studies are not part of area studies but are sometimes included in discussion along with it.
+Other interdisciplinary research fields, such as women's studies, gender studies, disability studies, and LGBT studies, are not part of area studies but are sometimes included in discussions alongside it.
 There is significant overlap between area studies and ethnic studies, such as African American studies, Aramaic studies, Asian American studies, Chicano studies, Hebraic studies, Jewish studies, Latino studies, Mandaean studies, Native American studies, Romani studies, Semitic studies, and Syriac studies.

 Institutions

 Some entire institutions of higher education (tertiary education) are devoted solely to area studies, such as the School of Oriental and African Studies of the University of London, the Tokyo University of Foreign Studies, or the German Institute of Global and Area Studies.